nette/php-generator/readme.md

 echo $file;

-// or use PsrPrinter for output conforming to PSR-2 / PSR-12 / PER
+// or use the PsrPrinter for output in accordance with PSR-2 / PSR-12 / PER
 // echo (new Nette\PhpGenerator\PsrPrinter)->printFile($file);
 ```